 This one only applies to people who live in a large metro area, but many megachurches have Saturday night services now.
 You can still go to your church on Sunday morning, if you want, but spend some of your free time on this night worshiping with other believers.
 It can be good for your spirit, but also for your appreciation of the Body of Christ.
 Plus, you might just make some new friends.

-Don’t see the appeal of coffee, tea, wine, beer, soymilk, olives, sushi?
+Want to learn how to hand letter or knit a scarf?
+It’s all the rage these days.
+What about how to Whip and Nae Nae or do the Stanky Leg?
+Being home alone on a Saturday night is a good time to expand your creative repertoire.
+Don’t see the appeal of coffee, tea, wine, beer, soy milk, olives, sushi?
 Create your own taste test at home.
-Do a little research beforehand by asking a friend or googling more info on whatever it is you’re sampling so you’ll know exactly what to buy at the grocery store.
+Spend some time on YouTube learning about whatever it is you’re sampling so you’ll know exactly what to buy at the grocery store.
 Who knows, you might just find out that you like it after all.
 (But, um, pace yourself if it’s the wine or beer!)

 8. Find Out When You’ll Get Married